 The Arctic Henge, Raufarhöfn

 Located in one of Iceland’s most remote northern villages, the Arctic Henge is a colossal monument inspired by the mythical world of the Eddic poem Völuspá.
-Getting to it was dangerous experience for us.
+Getting to it was a dangerous experience for us.
 There was not anything even remotely resembling life around us during the 3+ hours we drove.
 Everything around us looked like it was left for dead for centuries.
-You start to visualize yourself traveling on the road and looking from a birds view and thinking “Where are we going!?”.
-But on the end was worth it.
+You start to visualize yourself traveling on the road and looking from a bird’s view and thinking “Where are we going!?”.
+But in the end was worth it.
 How many people can say that they crossed the Arctic Circle and were inside the Arctic Henge? 🙂

 Kerið, Golden Circle